Space-Charge-Limited van der Waals Spin Transistor

-Recently, layered antiferromagnetic (A-type AFM) semiconductors with switchable interlayer spin configurations have figured prominently in spintronic device concepts \cite{Cardoso2018,Marian2023}.
-An archetype is the spin-filter magnetic tunnel junction (sf-MTJ), in which two graphene electrodes sandwich a few-layer AFM that provides a spin-dependent tunnel barrier \cite{Song2018a,Klein2018,Kim2018a,Wang2018a,Boix-Constant2024,Chen2024a,Liu2024a,Lin2024}.
-Notably, sf-MTJs made from CrI$_3$ have realized giant tunnel magnetoresistances (TMR) reaching 500\% for bilayers \cite{Song2018a} and a million percent in thicker multilayers \cite{Kim2018a} upon switching between antiparallel and parallel alignment of consecutive layer magnetizations.
-Moreover, using the twist degree of freedom enables augmented functionalities, including multilevel switching \cite{Boix-Constant2024} and bistability at zero field \cite{Chen2024a}.
+Recently, layered antiferromagnetic (AFM) semiconductors with switchable interlayer spin configurations have figured prominently in spintronic device concepts \cite{Cardoso2018,Marian2023}.
+An archetype is the spin-filter magnetic tunnel junction (sf-MTJ), in which two graphene electrodes sandwich a few-layer AFM that provides a spin-dependent tunnel barrier \cite{Song2018a,Klein2018,Kim2018a,Wang2018a,Boix-Constant2024,Chen2024a,Liu2024a,Song2019,Jiang2019}.
+Notably, sf-MTJs made from CrI$_3$ have realized giant tunnel magnetoresistances (TMR) reaching 500\% for bilayers \cite{Song2018a} and a million percent in thicker multilayers \cite{Kim2018a} upon switching between antiparallel (AFM) and parallel (ferromagnetic, FM) alignment of consecutive layer magnetizations.
+Moreover, using the twist degree of freedom enables multilevel switching \cite{Boix-Constant2024} and bistability at zero field \cite{Chen2024a}.

 Towards electrical control, experiments have exploited electrostatic doping to vary the strength of the AFM interlayer exchange coupling in CrI$_3$ and modulate the spin-filter conductance by switching between metamagnetic spin configurations \cite{Song2019,Jiang2019}.
-However, due to the limited range of exchange coupling modulation, reversible control currently requires operation in large magnetic fields near the metamagnetic transition.
+However, due to the limited range of exchange coupling modulation, reversible control requires operation in large magnetic fields near the metamagnetic transition.
 Alternatively, electrical control over the electrode's properties in the case of gapped bilayer graphene \cite{Jiang2019} and over interfacial effects \cite{Song2019} may also tune the tunnel conductance, but these mechanisms remain incompletely understood.